Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Representation results, path regularity and other properties

-Now using a standard mollification argument, as was used in the last step of the proof of Theorem \ref{th:regularity}, one easily concludes that the result also holds under (HX0)-(HY0${}_{\text{loc}}$). \end{proof} If the initial data $g$ and $f(\cdot,\cdot,0,0)$ are bounded then so will be the $Y$ process; the second component, $Z$ will also satisfy a type of boundedness condition (see \eqref{eq:ZinBMO} below). \begin{lemma}[The bounded setting] Let (HX0), (HY0) hold and further that $g$ and $(t,x)\mapsto f(t,x,0,0)$ are uniformly bounded then $(Y,Z)\in \cS^\infty\times \cH^2$.
+Now using a standard mollification argument, as was used in the last step of the proof of Theorem~\ref{thregularity}, one easily concludes that the result also holds under \textup{(HX0)}--\textup{(HY0$_{\mathrm{loc}}$)}. \end{pf} If the initial data $g$ and $f(\cdot,\cdot,0,0)$ are bounded, then so will be the $Y$ process; the second component, $Z$ will also satisfy a type of boundedness condition [see~(\ref{eqZinBMO}) below].